Porting CUDA code to HIP#

 hipPointerAttribute_t attr;

-Please note, hipMemoryType enum values are different from cudaMemoryType enum values.
+Note that hipMemoryType enum values are different from the cudaMemoryType enum values.

 typedef enum hipMemoryType {